A HEALTHY START WITH DENTISTRY THAT KIDS LOVE!

 A frenum (also called frenulum) is a band of tissue that connects or holds down a part of the body such as the tongue, lip, or cheeks.
 The band of tissue connecting the tongue to the floor of the mouth is called the lingual frenum, while the band connecting the lip to the gum in front of the teeth is called the labial frenum.
 Occasionally a frenum might be exceptionally short, thick, or tight, or may extend too far down along the tongue or the gum.
 When a frenum is positioned in such a way as to interfere with the normal alignment of teeth, speech or constricts the movement of the tongue or lips, it can be removed with a very simple surgery called a frenectomy.

 Typically, this procedure is performed with a scalpel and sutures in a hospital setting.
 However, when conducted with a laser, the surgery tends to cause very little bleeding, does not require sutures, and often results in very little discomfort after the procedure.
-The water laser that we use at our office eliminates the needs for IV sedation or general anesthesia in a hospital setting.
+The water laser that we use at our office eliminates the needs for IV sedation in a hospital setting.
 We often times perform this procedure on newborns who are having difficulty nursing due to a “tight” frenum, which prohibits their lips from flanging and maintaining a proper latch.
 Newborns also may have a “tight” frenum under the tongue prohibiting them from being able to transfer milk from the breast to swallow.
 The newborns we treat can nurse immediately and moms notice a very significant difference both in the quantity that the newborn consumes as well as their personal comfort while nursing.

 To learn more about Infant Frenectomy click here